chizzletaz/MSP2-TriviaQuiz/Test.md

 If true, the listener would be automatically removed when invoked.

 ----------------------
+UNSOLVED
 The user can turn on/off the sound and/or background music.
 The functions for this work, however, when a user changes the default setting and refreshes the page, the user's changes don't stay and the default settings return.

 ----------------------
+UNSOLVED
+I made three levels of the game.
+After the number of questions for level 1, the game automatically goes to level 2 (and from level 2 to level 3).
+However at the end the questionindicator adds another question and the progressBar goes [outside](/workspace/MSP2-TriviaQuiz/assets/documents/questionindicator-flaw.png) it's container.